Open Search

 Clinical psychopharmacology is a complex subject, but with personalized, hands-on training, pursuing a master’s degree in this field can be an interactive and immersive experience.
 If this is a professional psychology field that interests you, consider looking into a clinical psychopharmacology program or other psychology graduate programs.

 At Alliant International University, we understand that working professionals need opportunities to advance their careers without giving up their current jobs.
-That’s why we offer our psychopharmacology program and still have access to our wealth of knowledge, mentors, and resources.
+That’s why we offer our psychopharmacology program, accredited by the American Psychological Association, and also access to our wealth of knowledge, mentors, and resources.

 Sources: